Strictification and non-strictification of monoidal categories: Monoidal categories

 We call the tuple $(\C, \otimes, \bm{1}, a, \ell, r)$ a \textit{monoidal category}.

-A monoidal category is said to be \textit{strict} if the associativity, left and right unit constrains are the identity natural transformations, so that for any object $X$ in $\C$.
+A monoidal category is said to be \textit{strict} if the associativity, left and right unit constraints are the identity natural transformations, so that for any objects $X,Y,Z$ in $\C$.
 We say that $\C$ is \textit{non-strict} if it is not strict.

+Because of the Triangle axiom as well as the naturality of associativity and unit constraints, the following commutative triangles hold in any monoidal category $\C$, for any pair of objects $X,Y$ in $\C$: